dharmendra79/dharmendra79/README.md

-Dharmendra Gupta(Sr. Android Developer with Detailing Devils) with the experience of 6+ years in Native Android(JAVA).
+Sr. Android Developer with Detailing Devils with the experience of 6+ years in Native Android(JAVA).
 Working on Flutter since 3 months.